-You’ve heard it before.
-This doesn’t stop me from saying it again: proposals are a tough business.
+You’ve heard it before but that doesn’t stop me from saying it again: proposals are tough business.
 Don't get discouraged!
-Before reaching a breaking point, here are 15 actions you can take to heighten your enjoyment when working on a long, complex, and demanding project or proposal.
+Before you reach your breaking point, here are 15 actions to heighten your enjoyment when working on a long, complex, and demanding project or proposal.

 Since we proposal professionals don’t have enough pressure on us during a proposal effort, I thought I’d share these handy tips to spice up your life during those all-night deadline parties!

-No doubt about it, proposals are hard.
-Tight deadlines, incomprehensible and inconsistent RFP requirements, lack of sleep, high carb diets.
-And the need to demonstrate to the government that not only is you qualified for the award, you are the best choice, hands down.
-These are all factors outside of our control.
-Unfortunately, companies also hamper themselves by staging a proposal team that is dysfunctional, and they do it to themselves.
+No doubt about it, proposals are hard!
+Tight deadlines, incomprehensible and inconsistent RFP requirements, lack of sleep, high carb diets and the need to demonstrate to the government that not only are you qualified for the award, but you are the best choice, hands down.
+Many of these factors are outside of our control.
+Unfortunately, in many cases companies hamper themselves further by selecting a proposal team that is dysfunctional.

 In•cum•bent [in-'kəm-bənt] Noun.
 The current holder of a contract.
 Ex: The incumbent was preparing for a recompete of work it had successfully performed for years.